drkbluescience/Identifying-Age-Related-Conditions/README.md

 # Identifying-Age-Related-Conditions

-The link to the competition is [KAGGLE](https://www.kaggle.com/competitions/icr-identify-age-related-conditions).
+Binary classification on tabular data and the link to the competition is [KAGGLE](https://www.kaggle.com/competitions/icr-identify-age-related-conditions).